Pei2tech/svelte4django/README.md

 **Django side**

-Change into the root of django directory (mysite), if you haven't already, and run the migrate at the first time if you don't want to ignore the warning.
+Change into the root directory (mysite) of django, if you haven't already, and run the migrate.
 After that, you can run the development server up.
-Note: please make sure the virtual environment is running.
+Note: please make sure the virtual environment running if you have used it.
 ```
 (.venv)...$cd mysite
 (.venv)...$python manage.py migrate